LeSpocky/ptxdist/doc/ref_parameter.rst

   are shown as well, so this can be used to verify that the correct version of these files are used.

+``fast-bsp-report``
+  create a yaml report that describes the BSP and all packages.
+The data is similar to what ``bsp-info`` and ``package-info`` provide but combined into a machine readable format.

+  To run this command, the BSP must be configured (e.g. the toolchain must be available), but it works without building packages.

+  The expected format of the yaml file is described in schema ``scripts/bsp-report-schema.yaml`` in the PTXdist source tree.
+There is also a simple helper script ``scripts/validate-bsp-report-schema.py`` that can be used to validate the yaml file.

+  The result is found in ``<platform-dir>/release/fast-bsp-report.yaml``.

+``full-bsp-report``
+  create a yaml report much like ``fast-bsp-report``.
+It contains some additional data, such as the list of ipkgs created by a package.
+The license information is validated and expanded, so this can be used to create a custom license report.

+  When the report is generated all packages will be built unless they are already built.

+  The result is found in ``<platform-dir>/release/full-bsp-report.yaml``.

 .. _command_print:

 ``print <var>``